 - 1tsp mixed spice

-- Pre heat your oven to 190C, spray an 10″ tart tin with non stick cooking spray.
+- Preheat your oven to 190C, spray a 10″ tart tin with non-stick cooking spray.

 - Using your hands, gently push the pastry into the tart tin, line with a piece of baking paper and fill with either dry rice, beans or baking balls.
 Bake in the oven for 10 minutes until just starting to turn golden.
 Baking balls available here.

 - Whilst the tart is blind baking you can prepare the apples, peel, core and chop 2 of the apples into 1cm chunks.

 - After 10min remove the tart from the oven and place on a wire cooling rack whilst you prepare the filling.